JasonLocklin/Dissertation/SA/Methods.md

 simply to follow the dots with their eyes.
-Underlying this, however, were 100 trials involving central fixation (250ms), followed by a target in the left half of the screen (100ms, jittered by 50ms), then a target 16 (+-1.6)° to the right of the previous one.
+Underlying this, however, were 100 trials involving central fixation (250ms), followed by a target in the left half of the screen (100ms, jittered by 50ms), then a target 16° ($\pm 1.6°$) to the right of the previous one.
 When an eye-movement toward the second target was detected (by passing a threshold of distance between the two), the target was perturbed back toward the initial target by 30% (5.4°), simulating an overshoot, and intended to reduce saccade amplitude over time (i.e., hypometria; see figure [fig_SA] for an overview).
 One in 5 trials were "test trials," where the target was not perturbed, but simply disappeared.
 These trials were intended to allow analysis of changes to the saccade length induced by adaptation without the potential that the saccade was somehow updated mid-flight to the new location.

 ![Figure depicts saccadic adaptation trials for both experiments.
 The upper portion depicts the on-screen stimuli presented during